Ben Stiller Unlocks An 'Old-Fashioned' Prison Break In 'Escape At Dannemora'

 Interview Highlights

-On shooting at the Clinton Correctional Facility in Dannemora
+On filming at the Clinton Correctional Facility in Dannemora

 The first trip that we took in there we got ushered into a permanent trailer ... and a bunch of people who were administrators at the prison gave us a talk and told us what we were going to be doing and the tour we're gonna be taking.
 And basically said, "This is a dangerous environment," and they were going to do everything they could to keep us safe and keep things as low-key as possible.
 But the reality is you're in a prison, and so you don't know what could happen. ...